atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 "My company is, of late, grown very hateful to you - I will know the reason - to-morrow at noon I'll be in the China-temple -

-“Insist not upon my meeting you there - Icannot bear the torture of a fierce, and vain desire - inflict not that punishment upon a man who adores you -
+“Insist not upon my meeting you there - I cannot bear the torture of a fierce, and vain desire - inflict not that punishment upon a man who adores you -

 "And you love me still?" -